Functionality

 If code review is required:

 Execute the Ready for review task to set the status of the control procedure to Review.
+It is mandatory to provide a changelog description for tracking purposes.
+Optionally, you can assign a reviewer immediately.

 Three tabs are available: